dhanmoni/dhanmoni/README.md

 ### Hi there, I'm [Dhanmoni][website] 👋

-## I'm a Software Developer, Google Summer Of Code student 2021 (GSoC'21) and a computer science student!
+## I'm a Software Engineer, Google Summer Of Code student 2021 (GSoC'21)!

 ### Connect with me: